jesse318s/prompt-vault/backend-crud/backend_feature_poml.prompt.md

 ---
-description: "Prompt to generate POML to create feature code for backend"
+description: Prompt to generate POML to create feature code for backend
 ---

 Basic Components¶